opis/orm/docs/1.x/key-concepts.md

     }
 }
 ```
+Since an entity is not meant to be directly instantiable,

-The constructor of the base entity class is marked as `final`, therefor
+the constructor of the base entity class is marked as being `final`,
-you can not provide a custom `__construct` method.
+in order to prevent to be accidentally overwritten.

 ```php
 use Opis\ORM\Entity;